nvmcr/DataScience_HandBook/Machine_Learning/README.md

 We know that derivative is zero at maxima and minima.
 So we need to find at which $\frac{d}{d\theta} \log P(D|\theta) = 0$.
 Calculating, we will get $\theta = \frac{k}{n}$.

 ## Linear Regression
 It is a parametric model where we assume our data is linear i.e our output y(house price) is a linear function of feature x(sq.ft).
 There might be d number of different features like sq.ft, no.of rooms, etc and we represent number of samples in training data with n.
 As we assume the data is linear, w.k.t y = mx where m is our paramter which is our slope.
 We represent the parameter/weight with w.
 So for each sample in our data, y = wx.
 The error in our model is represnted with e.
 A loss/cost/objective function is used to know this error.
-W We optimize this loss function to get the least error.
+We optimize this loss function to get the least error.

 ![Linear Regression](Images/lr.png)